Key Information

 A piece of software is only as good as its documentation.
 Documentation is the human-readable accompaniment to code.
 Much more than just in-line comments for other developers, the holistic view of documentation looks to support all the stakeholders that contribute to or rely on your code.
 Open science is a key aspect of your research, and online documentation is one step towards ensuring that others understand how your code works and how they can use it.
 Publishing your documentation and maintaining it for the world to see demonstrates transparency and accountability in your work.
 It will also provide a smart and efficient way to share and disseminate your work.

 In this workshop, participants will apply best practices and modern frameworks to create a website for their code or software project.
 Participants are encouraged to come prepared with a research computing or data science project of theirs that they wish to share publicly.
-A mock project will be provided for participants without a project of their own.
-Participants will set up a GitHub repository that uses continuous integration to build a minimal MkDocs site for their project and publish it to GitHub Pages.
-By the end of the workshop, participants will have further developed and customised their MkDocs site for a bespoke and professional set of pages documenting their project in a best practice fashion.
+A mock project will be provided for all participants as a starting point.
+Participants will set up a GitHub repository that uses continuous integration to build a minimal website for their project and publish it to GitHub Pages.
+By the end of the workshop, participants will have further developed and customised their site for a bespoke and professional set of pages documenting their project in a best practice fashion.

 Syllabus: